Readit News logoReadit News

 Even worse if your resource is a shortened link by some other service, you've just added yet another layer of unreliable indirection.

-whatevaa · a month ago
+whatevaa · 7 months ago

 Citations are citations, if it's a link, you link to it.
 But using shorteners for that is silly.

-zffr · a month ago
+zffr · 7 months ago

 For people wanting to include URL references in things like books, what’s the right approach to take today?